citizen428/citizen428.github.io/source/_posts/2013-05-31-south-america-the-summary.markdown

 **Chile**

 Stunning.
 Due to its unique shape, you are never too far from the Andes AND the Pacific.
 Yes, both, at the same time.
 It's totally feasible to start a day with a hike in the mountains, take a bus and still fall asleep to the sound of the ocean.
 The food was good, with more vegetarian options available.
 Plus the markets feature some of the nicest fruits and vegetables I ever saw.
 Also you can buy a kilo of avocados for less money than 2 avocados cost in Vienna.
-People were lovely too, but they speak fast.
-Very fast.
-And with a rather unique vocabulary.
+The people were lovely too!
 I was especially fond of Santiago, which has some great neighborhoods (Bella Vista, Barrio Brasil) and a very active cultural life.
 Another city I would give a try for living!

 _Memorable foods and drinks_